 R320.2 Chemical soil treatment.
-The concentration, rate of application and treatment method of the termiticide shall be consistent with and never less than the termiticide label and applied according to the standards of the North Carolina Department of Agriculture.
+The concentration, rate of application and treatment method of the termiticide shall be consistent with and never less than the termiticide label.

 R320.3 Pressure preservatively treated and naturally resistant wood.
 Heartwood of redwood and eastern red cedar shall be considered termite resistant.
 Pressure preservatively treated wood and naturally termite-resistant wood shall not be used as a physical barrier unless a barrier can be inspected for any termite shelter tubes around the inside and outside edges and joints of a barrier.